1992 Utah Attorney General election

 The 1992 Utah Attorney General election was held on November 3, 1992, in order to elect the Attorney General of Utah.
 Democratic nominee Jan Graham defeated Republican nominee Scott Burns and Libertarian nominee John M. Coombs.

 General election

-On election day, 3 November 1992, Democratic nominee Jan Graham won the election by a margin of 5,353 votes against her foremost opponent Republican nominee Scott Burns, thereby retaining Democratic control over the office of Attorney General and thus becoming the first woman elected to this office.
-Graham was sworn in as the 18th Attorney General of Utah on 3 January 1993.
+On election day, November 3, 1992, Democratic nominee Jan Graham won the election by a margin of 5,353 votes against her foremost opponent Republican nominee Scott Burns, thereby retaining Democratic control over the office of Attorney General and thus becoming the first woman elected to this office.
+Graham was sworn in as the 18th Attorney General of Utah on January 3, 1993 and was re-elected in 1996 in a rematch with Burns.